 How To Store Homemade Dried Basil Leaves

 The airtight container can be stored inside a pantry or cupboard.
 Make sure it’s not in direct light or near a heat source.
-These elements ruin the flavor quickly.
+These elements cause your herbs to lose flavor quickly.
+Also, do not leave the container open for longer.
+You have to keep the dehydrated basil dry to preserve flavor.

 Leave a Reply